Composables

 TransitionPanelView

 A single view registered with the parent panel.
-Renders a <div> and accepts any native div prop (className, style, id, aria-label, aria-labelledby, ref, data-*, etc.) in addition to those documented below — spread props land on the view wrapper.
-The consumer ref is composed with the internal ref used for registration with the parent panel.
-Visibility, slide offset, and inert state are driven by the parent's activeKey.
+Renders a <div> and accepts any native div prop (className, style, id, aria-label, aria-labelledby, ref, data-*, etc.) alongside those documented below; spread props land on the view wrapper.
+The consumer ref is composed with the internal ref used for registration.
+Visibility, slide offset, and inert state come from the parent's activeKey.
 Inactive views stay mounted (their internal state survives swaps) but are marked inert and aria-hidden so focus and assistive tech skip them.

 Prop